archethic-foundation/aeip/AEIP-2.md

 }
 ```

-During transaction validations, the miner will create the following UTXOs:
+During transaction validation, the miner will create the following UTXOs:
 ```json
 [
    { "type": "NFT", "address": "address of the transaction", "id": 0 }